-(Proposed EH amendment)
+(Proposed EH amendment to condition 21)

 'When a pre-booked private function or event is organised for the entire premises there shall be a break of not less than 30 minutes between permitted licensable activities and the pre-booked event.
 The premises shall be closed and cleared of all patrons prior to the commencement of the said pre-booked event.'